 Is the application able to function, with the given environmental conditions, for a particular amount of time?
 (How Often?)

 Reliability tests can verify most likely scenarios under normal usage conditions and validate that the application provides the expected service.
 A test is considered reliable if we get the same result repeatedly.
 It is more about exercising an application so that failures are discovered and removed before the system is deployed.
 This test includes smoke testing, feature testing, load testing, and regression testing.
 The test objectives include:

 - To find the perceptual structure of repeating failures

 - To find the number of failures occurring in a specified amount of time

 - To find the mean life of the software

 - To discover the main cause of failure

-- Checking the performance of different units of software after taking preventive actions.
+- Checking the performance of different units of the software after taking preventive actions.

-Metrics can be calculated during the test are failures, errors, memory leakage, buffer overflows etc.
+Metrics that can be calculated during the test are failures, errors, memory leakage, buffer overflows, etc.